HTTPS on the Source Interface¶

 Confirm that you can access the Source Interface at

 By default, Tor Browser will send an OCSP request to a Certificate Authority (CA) to check if the Source Interface certificate has been revoked.
 Fortunately, this occurs through Tor.
 However, this means that a CA or anyone along the path can learn the time that a Tor user visited the SecureDrop Source Interface.
-In SecureDrop 0.4.1, OCSP stapling support will be added which will remove this request.
+Future versions of SecureDrop will add OCSP stapling support to remove this request.
 See OCSP discussion for the full discussion.